macyapp/codes/README.md

-# To our brains, for always being there (despite shaky evidence)!!!
+# To our brains, for always being there (despite shaky evidences)!!!